decatur/assume_role_with_saml/README.md

 3. This login page will eventually redirect you to the Amazon Web Services Sign-In page.
 4. From there you select the AWS account and role for which to open the AWS Console.

-The assume_role_with_saml project provides a Chrome Extension content script adding a `Assume Role` button to Amazon Web Services Sign-In page:
+The assume_role_with_saml project provides a Chrome Extension content script adding an `Assume Role` button to Amazon Web Services Sign-In page:
 ![signin.png](signin.png)